Which wheat grinder should I buy?

 And those grinders that are $500-$800 or more?
 They typically they have life-time warranties and a decades-long tradition of building a high-quality product.
 If you can afford it, you cannot go wrong by buying a high-end wheat grinder.

-Having said that, don’t let the cost be your only guide to purchasing.
-And by all means, don’t let it be an obstacle to your buying a grinder.
-Baking with whole wheat saves you money and gives you more nutritious food, so if there’s any way you can afford it, make purchasing a wheat grinder a top priority.
+you money and gives you more nutritious food, so if there’s any way you can afford it, make purchasing a wheat grinder a top priority.
 Just choose any middle-priced model that has the features that are most important to you and fits your budget.

 Here’s me with a chart

 As usual, I like put all of this information into a visual format.
-So I’ve created this chart that will (hopefully) help you decide which wheat grinder you want to buy.
+So I’ve created this chart below that will (hopefully) help you decide which wheat grinder you want to buy.

 What’s not on this chart